cs160-berkeley/Group-08-Project/README.md

 * Design specifications/generalizations/guidelines we should follow, for consistency
 * Project roadmap and other important notes.
 I imagine much of this can go in the facebook chat as well

+## Screens:
+* MainController - generic screen with header
+* new IntroScreen({}) - first screen seen by user, contains logo and "Get started" Button

-## Templates, models, and other functions
+## Templates, models, constants, and other functions

 new header() - hard coded for main screen.
 Can accept parameters but doesn't use them.
 This should be changed to use params if we want different headers for each page